sauce-code/cuckoo/README.md

 The program is rather slow compared to state of the art chess programs.
 However, it is still quite good at tactics and scores [299](http://hem.bredband.net/petero2b/javachess/wac_10s.txt) of 300 on the [win at chess](http://chessprogramming.wikispaces.com/Test-Positions) tactical test suite, at 10 seconds thinking time per position, using an Intel Core i7 870 CPU.
 The only position not solved is the extremely complicated position 230, which according to [current analysis](http://rybkaforum.net/cgi-bin/rybkaforum/topic_show.pl?tid=18403), seems like a draw and therefore an invalid test position.

 Note that the author does not consider Java the best language for implementing a chess engine.
-He wrote this program mostly to get some hands-on experience with java and [eclipse](http://www.eclipse.org/).
+He wrote this program mostly to get some hands-on experience with Java and [Eclipse](http://www.eclipse.org/).

 The program uses the [Chess Cases](http://www.chessvariants.org/d.font/) chess font, created by Matthieu Leschemelle.